ashank96/OneDirectAssignment/README.md

     1. Use of SQLite database to persist the contact list
     2. Rx Java Implementation in database operations
     3. App supports multiple orientation
-    4. Swipe over cell to *Delete* the record and then undo from the pop up if required
+    4. Swipe over cell to Delete the record and then undo from the pop up if required
-    5. MVP design pattern have been used
+    5. MVP design pattern has been used
     6. Condutor library for screen implementations